-The Rocky Mountain Curling Invitational held April 26-29, 2018, will be the first invitational event at the Denver Curling Club.
-This event will give top club teams from around North America an opportunity to play against other great teams — minus the high costs of week long events.
+The Second Annual Rocky Mountain Curling Invitational will be held September 20-23, as the 2.0 version of our inaugural spring event.
+This event will give competitive club teams from around North America an opportunity to play against other great teams — minus the high costs of week long events.

-- 16 teams with 4 or 5 curlers from a single club.
+- 16 teams representing a club or region.
 12 of these teams will be from outside of Colorado.

-- Round Robin in two pools of 8 teams - each team will know all the game times in advance and can plan sightseeing around them.
+- Round Robin format with two pools - each team will know all the game times in advance and can plan sightseeing around them.

 - Open to women, men and mixed teams - for this first year, there will be no gender requirements, it is an open version of Club Nationals.
 As the event grows in size andstature we will take feedback on the format.